Basil Zaharoff: Submarines

 From 1886 to 1889, at the same time that Zaharoff got the Maxim machine gun, he managed to appropriate Isaac Peral's submarine; although these facts are less well known.
 Zaharoff and Nordenfelt tried at this time to develop a submarine for their own business purposes.

 One of the most notorious sales by Zaharoff was that of the Nordenfelt I, a faulty steam-driven submarine model based on a design by the English inventor and clergyman George Garrett, which US Navy intelligence characterized as capable of "dangerous and eccentric movements."
-Thorsten Nordenfelt had already demonstrated his vessel at an international gathering of the military elite, and whilst the major powers would have none of it, smaller nations, attracted by the prestige, were a different matter.
+Thorsten Nordenfelt had already demonstrated his vessel at an international gathering of the military elite, and while the major powers would have none of it, smaller nations, attracted by the prestige, were a different matter.

 It was thus that, with a promise of generous payment terms, Zaharoff sold the first model to the Greeks.
 He then persuaded the Turks that the Greek submarine posed a threat, selling them two.
 After that, he persuaded the Russians that there was now a new and significant threat on the Black Sea, and they bought another two.

 None of these submarines ever saw action.
-The mechanics, driven by steam propulsion, were completely inadequate for underwater navigation, and failed demonstrably when undergoing sea trials by the respective Navies.
+The mechanics, driven by steam propulsion, were completely inadequate for underwater navigation, and failed demonstrably when undergoing sea trials by the respective navies.
 Besides the underlying problems of the faulty propulsion system, they were also chronically unstable.
 One of the Turkish Navy's submarines sank, capsizing during a torpedo firing test.
 The vessel reared in a vertical position, from which it sank by the stern.

 At this time Spanish inventor Isaac Peral designed and built the first submarine capable of navigating underwater with a decent level of control and with the ability to launch torpedoes both submerged and on the surface.
 This was the first proper submarine, solving the problems of propulsion, stability and armament all at once.
 Peral's submarine was driven by electric propulsion, and had a periscope, target practice apparatus, compensating compass needle, gyroscope, sliding electric torpedo tube launcher and servomotor (to maintain the stability and the trim of the ship in all circumstances).

-Zaharoff found out within no time about this young Spanish Naval officer's invention.
+Zaharoff found out quickly about this young Spanish Naval officer's invention.
 Previously in shipbuilding, he had already seen the plans and memorandum reports sent by Peral to the Spanish Navy's HQ at the Defence Ministry.

 Later on, during Peral's visit to London, Zaharoff tried meeting with him unsuccessfully, with the help of one of Peral's Spanish Navy fellow officers.
 Peral refused twice, but after several attempts, he had a meeting with Thorsten Nordenfelt, the company owner, who offered him a deal to purchase the patent of the stability servomotor.
 Isaac Peral rejected both offers but signed his sentence in that same instant, without knowing it.